MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 Located in the northeast corner of the continent, the Alabaster Sierras are named for the chalk-white [mountains](alabaster-sierra-range) that run the length of the Alabaster Peninsula.
 While named for the [Alabaster Sierra range](alabaster-sierra-range), it is the massive [Parchwood Timberland](parchwood-timberland) that truly dominates the region.

-While the region is bordered to the south by the [Dividing Plains](dividing-plains) and the [Lucidian Coast](lucidian-coast), the region is largely surrounded by water.
+While the region is bordered to the south by the [Dividing Plains](dividing-plains) and the [Lucidian Coast](lucidian-coast), the rest of the region is surrounded by water.
 The [Alabaster Bay](alabaster-bay) and [Dawnmist Bay](dawnmist-bay) frame the main peninsula, while the [Shearing Channel](shearing-channel) and [Lucidian Ocean](lucidian-ocean) cut the region off from the continent of [Wildemount](wildemount) to the east.

 ##### Climate
-The region has a **humid continental climate (Dfb)**.
-Winters are long and cold with snowfall common from late fall to early spring.
+The region has a **humid continental climate (Dfb)** with long, cold winters with plenty of snowfall.
 Summers are warm, but short with a fair amount of rain.

 | |~Spring~|~Summer~|~Fall~|~Winter~|
 |:-----|:----:|:----:|:----:|:----:|